aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 Link to the project: <https://shakethatbutton.com/ghostboi-in-the-land-of-the-dead/>

 # TO DO:

-## 2. Come up with a concept for your own Alt+Ctrl Interface #
+## 2. Come up with a concept for your own Alt+Ctrl Interface

-* *Explore at least one sensor in more detail.
-You can do this with the actual sensor or just do some research on what is available in general.*
-* *If you have access to the sensor, figure out how to read the values from it with your Arduino.
+* *Explore at least one sensor in more detail + figure out how to read the values from it with your Arduino.
 Print out the data from the sensor to the Serial Monitor or Serial Plotter.*
-* *If you are not able to actually use it, find out what type of data you can get out of it.
+* *Find out what type of data you can get out of it.
 Is it on/off signal, continuous number, some more complex data?*
 * *Think of different interactions and/or gestures that could be detected with the sensor you picked.
 What kind of objects could the sensor be attached to?*
 * *Choose an existing video game that could be controlled using the interaction/interface enabled by this sensor OR come up with a completely new game or game mechanic.*
-* *You don’t need to make it work yet.
-Just come up with the idea/concept for your alternative controller.*
-* *Write about your idea on your site.*
-* *You can draw sketches or other ways to illustrate your idea.*
+* *Come up with the idea/concept for your alternative controller. + Write about your idea on your site.
+You can draw sketches or other ways to illustrate your idea.*
-* *You can also make a prototype if you are able to, but I am not requiring it.
-It’s enough to just describe the concept.*
 * *These can be silly, experimental, ridiculous, absurd…*

+## Let's start!

+**What I chose to work with:**

+\- video game: Crash Bandicoot 1, level "Hog Wild"

+\- sensor ???

+\- tool/object for interaction - a yo-yo for the jumps and movement to left or right corners

+To do:

+Write a description/instruction how to use it

+How the sensor captures the movement and translates it to a jump (x on playstation controller)

+Illustrate the movement -> drawn? photos?

 {{<youtube X2yDxSFadHM>}}